By Patty Laushman

 When trying to improve your central coherence, it’s important to incorporate structure into as much of your life as possible.
 Try making lists or creating schedules that break down large tasks into smaller chunks that are easier to manage.

-If breaking down tasks is too difficult for you, ask someone with stronger skills for help.
+If breaking down tasks is difficult for you, try asking someone with stronger skills for help.
 As an autism life coach, much of my work involves helping clients break down their goals (and their daily chores) into manageable lists of tasks.
+If you'd like to explore working with one of our specialized coaches, you can schedule a complimentary consultation to discuss your situation from this webpage.

 Try setting aside specific times for certain activities each day and sticking to them.
 This will help train your brain to expect certain activities at certain times and prepare itself for those activities accordingly.